Casus Belli Engineering

 Recognition and Resistance

-How do you recognize Casus Belli Engineering?
+How do you recognize Casus Belli Development?
 Look for these patterns:

 The scope of the proposed solution exceeds the scope of the problem.
 A broken feature that fails due to external API timeouts does not require rewriting the entire service layer in a different language.
 If the solution is much larger than the problem, suspect ulterior motives.